FrostedCA/EasyCommands/README.md

 alt="youtube thumbnail" width="480" height="340" /></a>

 or check out this simple command class: [NowPlayingCmd.java](https://github.com/FrostedCA/EasyCommands/blob/master/src/main/java/ca/tristan/easycommands/commands/music/NowPlayingCmd.java)

+## PrefixExecutor
+#### How to create a custom prefix command with EasyCommands
+#### You can edit the default prefix by adding one line of code to your main class. <a href="#example-main-class-setup">See Main class example</a>
+- Create a new Java class.
+Ex: PHelloCmd.java
+- Extend the class with CommandExecutor.
+Ex: `public class HelloCmd extends PrefixExecutor`
+- You can now override all the necessesary functions.
+Ex: `getName(), getDescription(), execute()`
+- When you are done creating your command class, you can register it inside of your Main class.
+Ex: `JDA jda = easyCommands.addExecutor(new PHelloCmd()).buildJDA();`

 ## Config | Available in version 0.4.1+
 #### How to use the Config class?